Innovation-Incorporated/discussions/README.md

 # discussions
 The discussion forum for MCIF.
+Please see [here](https://github.com/MCI-Foundation/discussions/discussions) for the actual forum!